 Brett de Bary Interdisciplinary Writing Groups are designed for humanities faculty members working in tandem with graduate students either in their department or others.
 For this writing group, members must apply as a group centered around a focal theme.
 Two grants of up to $5,000 per year will be made available to each writing group.
 Past Brett de Bary Writing Groups have pursued research on topics such as “World Gender in Translation” and “The Body as a Medium: Trauma, Transmission, Testimony.”

 Roger Mosely (Department of Music), participant in a 2017-18 Bret de Bary Writing Group titled “Cultural Acoustics,” described his experience in as “extremely stimulating,” and found himself thinking about music, sound, space, and communication in new ways.
 Jeremy Braddock (Department of Literatures in English), a member of the same group, drafted two book chapters and was able to use funds from the group to perform research at the Columbia Records archives in New York City.
 Braddock commented that the conversations among group members helped him understand his own intellectual investments: “this was among the most rewarding experiences I've had at Cornell.”

 "This was among the most rewarding experiences I've had at Cornell."

-The Society for the Humanities runs several grant competitions in the Fall and Spring as part of our commitment to fostering path-breaking multidisciplinary dialogue and theoretical reflection on the humanities at large at Cornell (and beyond).
+The runs several grant competitions in the Fall and Spring as part of our commitment to fostering path-breaking multidisciplinary dialogue and theoretical reflection on the humanities at large at Cornell (and beyond).
 Society grants are available for undergraduate students, graduate students, and faculty members in the humanities.
 For updates on grant competitions, sign up for the Society’s email newsletter.
 Questions?
-Contact Kina Viola, Program Coordinator for the Society for the Humanities, at firstname.lastname@example.org.
+Contact Kina Viola, Program Coordinator for the , at email@example.com.